awsdocs/aws-encryption-sdk-docs/doc_source/sample-cache-example-java.md

 The producer gets a map, converts it to JSON, uses the AWS Encryption SDK to encrypt it, and pushes the ciphertext record to a [Kinesis stream](https://aws.amazon.com/kinesis/streams/) in each AWS Region\.

-The code defines a [caching cryptographic materials manager](data-caching-details.md#caching-cmm) \(caching CMM\) and associates it with a [local cache](data-caching-details.md#simplecache) and an underlying KMS [master key provider](concepts.md#master-key-provider)\.
+The code defines a [caching cryptographic materials manager](data-caching-details.md#caching-cmm) \(caching CMM\) and associates it with a [local cache](data-caching-details.md#simplecache) and an underlying [AWS KMS master key provider](concepts.md#master-key-provider)\.
 The caching CMM caches the data keys \(and [related cryptographic materials](data-caching-details.md#cache-entries)\) from the master key provider\.
 It also interacts with the cache on behalf of the SDK and enforces security thresholds that you set\.

 Because the call to the `encryptData` method specifies a caching CMM, instead of a regular [cryptographic materials manager \(CMM\)](concepts.md#crypt-materials-manager) or master key provider, the method will use data key caching\.